It’s not a ton of money, but it is pretty big sum to regret having wasted.

 Sales are tempting, we all like a deal, but the only way to cut down on shopping regret is to go to a sale knowing what you are looking for.
 You have to make a list and stick to it.

 One of the things I like to do is keep a wish list of things I want to purchase.
-If a sale comes up on an item on my wish list, I’ve already done my research and know it is something I really want or need.
+If there is a sale comes on an item on my wishlist, I’ve already done my research and know it is something I really want or need.